clojurewerkz/legacy-blog/source/_posts/2013-09-04-introducing-meltdown.markdown

 Last week we introduced a new project we've been working on for a few months, [EEP](/blog/2013/08/29/stream-processing-with-eep/).

-To make event processing concurrent and parallel, there needs to be a way to transfer events (messages) from threads that produce them to threads that consume them.
+To make event processing concurrent and parallel in EEP, there needs to be a way to transfer events (messages) from threads that produce them to threads that consume them.
 In addition, it is desirable to also be able to filter events